-With spot prices for iron ore strengthening from the lows of approximately US\$40 per tonne in December 2015 to approximately US\$75/t as at 29 January 2019 (with a 12 month trading range of approximately US\$65/t to 80/t)7, the timing of the MOTC Andahuaylas Railway initiative, being co-incident with strengthening iron ore prices, is considered by Strike to be extremely positive for the Project.
+With spot prices for iron ore strengthening from the lows of approximately US\$40 per tonne in December 2015 to approximately US\$91/t as at 29 April 2019 (with a 12 month trading range of approximately US\$65/t to 95/t)8, the timing of the MOTC Andahuaylas Railway initiative, being co-incident with strengthening iron ore prices, is considered by Strike to be extremely positive for the Project.

 The Company is highly encouraged by the prospect of the Andahuaylas Railway, particularly given the recent award of the tender for the railway study.
-Strike is planning to re-start project activity in Peru, subject to the development timetable of the railway.